ibm-cloud-docs/containers/cs_versions_123.md

 # 1.23 version information and update actions
 {: #cs_versions_123}

-Kubernetes version 1.23 is no longer supported.
-Update your cluster to at least [version 1.24](/docs/containers?topic=containers-cs_versions_124) as soon as possible.
+This version no longer supported.
+Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
 {: important}

 Review information about version 1.23.